Ofrepose/Ofrepose/README.md

 I'm a full stack web developer/hobbyist game developer and I want to code all of your things.
 My specialties include Python, JavaScript, React, Node and Express.

-I love working on projects that help people and allow me to code with a purpose, and I'm well-prepared to transition related education and hands-on projects to excel in an entry-level software engineering role.
+I love working on projects that help people and allow me to code with a purpose, and I'm well-prepared to transition related education and professional experience to excel in a software engineering role.

 I am always looking to connect with other people to talk tech or work on exciting projects, so if you would like to learn more about me feel free to reach out!